 The purpose of this resource is to ensure that the defined filesystems run on the DMF server in a CXFS environment.
 This resource controls the location of the CXFS metadata server for CXFS filesystems that must be run on the DMF server, such as the DMF administrative filesystems, filesystems holding OpenVault server configuration, and filesystems for NFS/Samba configuration.
-This resource must not include any DMF-managed filesystems.
+This resource must not include any filesystems managed by DMF.

-See the DMF 6 Administrator Guide for SGI InfiniteStorage for filesystem requirements, such as mount options.
+See the DMF 6 Administrator Guide for filesystem requirements, such as mount options.